intel-unesp-mcp/infieri2019-session1/README.md

 [SERVER]$ mpirun -n 32 ./hello-mpi
 ```

-Notice that the output is not ordered by rank; this occurs because each
+Notice that the output is not ordered by rank; this occurs because each logical thread executes
-logical thread executes independently.
-To obtain an ordered output, we can pipe the
+independently.
+As we have already seen, to obtain an ordered output, we can pipe the output to
-result to the Linux command know as 'sort', which will rearrange the lines in a text
+the Linux command `sort`:
-file so that they are sorted, numerically and alphabetically.

 ```bash
 [SERVER]$ mpirun -n 32 ./hello-mpi | sort -nk5
 ```

-**2.2.11** In this activity, we will work on a more realistic MPI application.
+**2.2.6** In this activity, we will work on a more realistic MPI application.
 Take a look at the source file `montecarlo.c`, a sample program that estimates the
 value of π (pi) using the Monte Carlo method.
 For more details please check the link below: